Devise your battle plan, moms and dads. Flu season is here.

 Flu season could be in full swing as early as October and can last through May, according to the Centers for Disease Control and Prevention.
-That means pharmacies and doctors' offices are gearing up for the fight, too, and are armed with vaccinations.
+That means pharmacies and doctors’ offices are geared up for the fight, too, and are armed with vaccinations.

 Yet it takes a total of two weeks for the influenza vaccination to kick in and start doing its job, the CDC reports, meaning timing for the vaccination and keeping your kid healthy in the interim is important.

 What are the vaccination options?
 Is there anything you can do at home to prevent the spread of the flu?
 Here are the weapons you’ll need to ward off the virus this year.